hrharder/ParadigmCore/docs/tsdoc/README.md

 ### Start

 Start ParadigmCore by running one of the following.
 ParadigmCore will intentionally exit if initiated by executing the startup script (`src/index.ts`) directly.
-If this behavior is desired, you can remove that check from the startup proceedure.
+If this behavior is desired, you can remove that check from the startup procedure.

 ```shell
 # with npm